snakemake/snakemake-hpc-teaching-material/README.md

-# Snakemake Workflows for HPC-Users
+# The Snakemake Teaching Alliance

 ## Purpose